 Overcoming challenges was even the topic for some published stories.
 Readings from selected passages shed light on the trials and tribulations from those who had language barriers or learning disadvantages as children.
 Others alluded simply to the dislike of English or preferred studies elsewhere, but were forced to take the required undergraduate class where they soon discovered a knack for writing.

-“I have a five-month-old daughter and when I first started this class I was working a lot of hours,” said freshman Terry Telphy, 19, who admitted that he almost didn’t finish his freshman English class.
-“But then I realized that my education is more important right now and in the long run for my daughter.
+“I have a 5-month-old daughter, and when I first started this class, I was working a lot of hours,” said freshman Terry Telphy, 19, who admitted that he almost didn’t finish his freshman English class.
+“But then I realized that my education is more important right now, and in the long run for my daughter.
 She is my inspiration.”

-Each of the students were honored by name and awarded a copy of the book in which they were published.
+Each of the students was honored by name and awarded a copy of the book in which they were published.
 About half were brought back on stage for honorary mentions.

 At the end of the ceremony, student honorees were invited to speak openly on behalf of their achievement.
 Seven students accepted the invitation to share their gratitude for those who supported them most.